 - Your baby seems uncomfortable or in pain when their eyes are closed

 In these cases, there may be an underlying issue that requires medical attention.
-But in general, a newborn’s closed eyes during the first weeks of life is a completely normal and expected part of early development.
+However, in general, a newborn’s closed eyes during the first weeks of life is a completely normal and expected part of early development.

 When to Seek Medical Attention?